 - Using, selling or being under the influence of drugs (including alcohol) while on library property

 - Smoking and use of tobacco products or substitutes

-- Gambling, panhandling, and soliciting (including but not exclusive to money, pamphlets, coupons)
+- Gambling, panhandling and soliciting (including but not exclusive to money, handbills, coupons)

-If you are confronted with a violation of any of these rules, please inform a staff member immediately.
+If you are confronted with the violation of any of these rules, please inform a staff member immediately.